romielmellizacomputo/BizCORE/README.md

 ## 🕰️ Project History

 - **4th Quarter of 2020**: Initial development began under the **Sinking Funds PH** organization as part of a grassroots digital finance initiative.
-- **Early 2021**: Officially launched and adopted for operational use by **Sinking Funds PH**.
+- **Early 2021**: Officially launched and adopted for operational use.
 - **Mid-2021 to Present**: Maintained and actively used by the **Se-Preneurs Alliance**, powering digital automation for its member organizations.

 ---

 ## 💼 Automate Real Business Processes (Not Just Spreadsheets)

-BizNestSheets goes beyond simple templates.
+BizCORE goes beyond simple templates.
 Each system is thoughtfully designed to manage actual business operations using **smart logic, visual dashboards, and integrated workflows.** Here's what you can streamline:

 ---